Books by Other Authors

 “Trauma Made Simple”.
 This complex subject is deconstructed, to be better understood by professionals and lay people alike.
 “Trauma Made Simple” addresses a variety of issues that are imperative to trauma competency in clinical work, including how to handle grief and mourning, assessing for and addressing addiction (even if you are not an addiction counselor) and how to manage professional development issues, including self-care.”

 “Yoga and the Path of the Urban Mystic” – Darren Main

-Chris Grosso’s book has just hit the stands.
+Chris Grosso’s first book arrived with great reviews..
 He is an amazing person who tells it like it is.
 “Set amongst the backdrop of Grosso’s original music (included for download via QR codes in the text), “Indie Spiritualist“ encourages you to accept yourself just as you are, in all your humanity and imperfect perfection.”
-I am big on self acceptance and self love so this book, focussed as it is on self acceptance and the profound spirituality of that journey made this a very uplifting, if irreverant, read.
+I am big on self-acceptance and self-love so this book, focussed as it is on self-acceptance and the profound spirituality of that journey made this a very uplifting, if irreverent, read.

-Focussing on substance abuse the updated “The Recovery Book” gives a plethora of information about symptoms and signs of addiction as well as suggestions to address this fatal disease.
+Focussing on substance abuse the updated “The Recovery Book” gives a plethora of information about the signs and symptoms of addiction as well as suggestions to address this fatal disease.
 The indexing is wonderful for quick reference – beware: once the chosen page and topic are located you will be drawn into the depth and variety of knowledge offered.

 “Healing Yoga for Wellness“ is well sequenced, simply narrated, and beautifully demonstrated.
 In her video, Lorien uses a good cross-section of people to demonstrate the postures: limited mobility to someone with balance issues.
 This DVD clearly teaches us that yoga can be adapted to meet any challenges, regardless of age or physical limitation.